mobarski/fabris/readme.rst

 Minimalism
 ==========

+..
+OLD:
 	One of the design goals of Fabris is to be compact.
 That is why the language is divided into core words and extension words.
 Fabris implementation needs only to natively handle core words to provide ability to compile any Fabris program as every extension word can be writen in Fabris using only core words.
 In practice most standard Fabris words are natively implemented because they are designed to be easily implemented in C.
 	Fabris core words:
 	- 12 control flow words: def, ret, then, else, end, [, ], call, ", do, break, loop
 	- 6 stack manipulation words: swap, dup, drop, tos, tor, depth
 	- 7 arithmetic and logic words: add, neg, zero, minus, and, or, not
 	- 3 other words: emit, char, halt
 	- 4 optional words: clock, take, argc, argv

 .. _simple: